 Some of the most common and dangerous risks to hunters result from exposure to extreme weather.

 Hypothermia occurs when your body loses heat faster than it can produce it, causing your core body temperature to fall.
 Hypothermia is often induced by cold, wet conditions, such as rain, snow, sleet, or immersion in water.
+However, hypothermia can occur at temperatures as high as 50° Fahrenheit.

 Moisture from perspiration, humidity, and dew or rain on bushes and trees also can soak your clothing over time, putting you at risk in cold weather.
 Wet or damp clothes will draw heat out of your body more rapidly than cold air.
 Wind lowers your body temperature as it evaporates moisture from your body.
 Resting against cold surfaces also will draw heat from your body.